 - Some important practical matters pertaining to independent practice

 - The importance of maintaining professional registration(s), high standards of effective and ethical practice, supervision, CPD and mentorship in both clinical and practice management issues

 - Which clients or client problems might best be referred on to other services to maintain safe practice.

 Facilitator: Professor Rob Bor CPsychol CSci FBPsS

-To pay by cheque or request an invoice complete and return the 2017 Registration Form.
+To pay by cheque or request an invoice (a purchase order is required for invoices) please complete and return the

 Please note that we are only able to accept invoice requests at least 6 weeks before the event date.

 + 44 (0)1952 214065